nikku/talks/2025-no-refactoring-issues/index.md

 name=know-what-and-why
 -->

-### :seven: `know-what-and-why` - understand what you do and why, before you do.
-Use the plan to assess if the actual step of doing is *feasible* and *worth the effort*.
+### :eight: `know-what-and-why` - understand what you do and why, before you do.
+Use the plan to *assess* if the actual step of doing is *feasible* and *worth the effort*.
 If in doubt, get a second opinion.

 ---